ggorlen/rene/README.md

 ### Using a test harness

-If you want to run your code in a test harness, see the `lcs_test.py` example.
-It might be smart to write your code to .py as well so you can look at it for line numbers for debugging errors (yes, this is not fancy).
+If you want to run your code in a test harness, see `lcs_test.py`.
+It might be smart to write your code to file when you run tests so you can look at it for line numbers for debugging errors (yes, this is not fancy).

 ### Testing Rene